LouisJackman/language-x/README.md

         // up these invocables as first-class values.
 Combine it with the dot
         // operator to refer to a method of a type.

+        // Lambdas can be passed outside of calling parentheses when they are the
+        // final argument.
         List(1, 2, 3).forEach -> n {

             /*